 In addition to the Roman Bath attractions as previously mentioned, there are many other delights here with many fascinating museums and galleries to explore.
 Marvel at the gothic architecture of Bath Abbey, visit Pultenay Bridge with its array of shops and restaurants along both sides or stop at the interactive Jane Austen Centre (she lived in Bath for several years).
 The Thermae Bath Spa features Britain’s only natural thermal spa.
 The rooftop pool offers panoramic views of the city where visitors can unwind in the warm waters while relaxing in luxurious surroundings.

 The city boasts an exciting arts and cultural scene with galleries, theatres and festivals, all offering a variety of entertainment options.
 Bath is popular with shoppers and offers a unique assortment of shops and some exceptional places to eat and drink.
 It is a culinary heaven and hosts regular events, markets and festivals that feature the finest produce from the surrounding areas.

 Bath is surrounded by countryside and pretty little villages where time tends to slow down.
 Being such an affluent and sought after city which is only eleven miles from Bristol, the house prices tend to reflect this.
 However, there are some very beautiful properties to be had in this cultural city that is encompassed by rolling green hills.
 It is a safe city which embraces visitors and newcomers alike.

 Looking for a Career in Bath?
-We are hosting a careers fair at Bath Guildhall on Friday 10th March, between the times of 10am-2pm.
+We are hosting a careers fair at Bath Guildhall on Friday 25th August, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!